Before beginning laboratory research, all personnel must do the following:

 - Work only with materials when you know their flammability, reactivity, toxicity, safe handling, disposal, and emergency procedures.

-- Laboratory coats and gloves must be worn when handling hazardous chemicals, BL2 or higher biologicals, and open sources of radioactivity.
+- Laboratory coats and gloves must be worn when working with or nearby to hazardous chemicals, BL2 or higher biologicals, and open sources of radioactivity.

 - Always remove gloves (even if you think they are clean!) before touching computer keyboards, computer mice, door handles and telephones.
 If it is necessary to keep a glove on to transport a hazardous material in the hallway, remove a glove from one hand in order to open doors or use a clean paper towel.

 - All procedures involving volatile materials or aerosols of a toxic or flammable nature must be performed in an exhausting hood.

 - To minimize the risk of eye injury, it is recommended that eye protection be worn on a regular basis.
 Certified safety glasses with side shields or goggles are absolutely required in the following situations:

 - When handling corrosive, particularly hazardous, or radioactive substances that could cause eye injury;

 - When performing chemical operations that could explode or implode;